PhillyPythonWorkshop/PhillyPythonWorkshop.github.io/pages/fridaytutorial.md

 `def myFunction():`

-Here's what a function signature looks like for a function that takes one argument called string:
+Here's what a function signature looks like for a function that takes one argument called my_string:

 `def myFunction(my_string):`